blueray32/Archon/OBSIDIAN_INTEGRATION.md

 ✅ **Best of Both Worlds:**
 - Edit in Obsidian (local, fast, powerful)
-- Search in Archon (semantic, AI-powered)
+- Search in Nexarch (semantic, AI-powered)
 - No vendor lock-in (all files are markdown)
 - Supabase handles complex queries